UIC won their first Horizon League game of the 2016-2017 season Friday at the UIC Pavilion, defeating Detroit 78-64 in impressive fashion.

 -UIC committed 23 turnovers, but Detroit only scored 27 points off UIC’s turnovers.
 In contrast, UIC scored 26 points off 16 Detroit turnovers.

 -Ottey and Lance Whitaker both drew the start against Detroit with Santos out.
 Robinson came off the bench.
-Because Detroit plays several perimeter players, the matchups worked for UIC.
+Because Detroit played several perimeter players, the matchups worked for UIC.
 I expect to see a different starting lineup against Oakland.

 -Oakland visits the UIC Pavilion on Sunday, fresh off a Friday night win at Valparaiso.
 When the next Horizon League Power Rankings come out, Oakland will have a great shot at being #1.